 It’s not unusual for people who weren’t directly impacted by a disaster or crisis to experience what’s known as survivor’s guilt.
 When we see others suffering on such a large scale, we often feel guilty.
 Why were we spared when coworkers, friends and family are going through something so tragic?

-But your guilt doesn’t help you or anyone else.
-Instead of feeling this way and letting it bring you and your coworkers down, try to put your energy and emotion into helping others.
-Look at it as your way of showing gratitude for your good fortune, while helping a wonderful cause.
-It’s the perfect remedy for survivor’s guilt and will be time well spent.
+Remind your team that guilt doesn’t help anyone.
+To shake it off, try to put your energy and emotion into helping others.
+Look at service as your way of showing gratitude for your good fortune, while helping a wonderful cause.

 As employees return to work, you may hear comments like, “I feel so useless.
 I should be out there helping people instead of just sitting here doing this.”